1973 Ohio State vs. Michigan football game: Controversies surrounding the vote determining the Rose Bowl participant

 It was rumored that Michigan State University voted for Ohio State in retaliation for Michigan's "no" vote in 1949 against admitting Michigan State to the Big Ten.
 There was also a rumor that Michigan State had voted for itself for the same reason.
 Neither of these charges were ever substantiated.
 For months afterward, Ohio newspapers would be flooded with letters from angry Wolverine fans, and threats of lawsuits.

 Schembechler said he had spoken with Illinois coach Bob Blackman, who said his athletic director, Cecil Coleman, would vote in favor of Michigan.
 Yet following the vote, it was revealed that Coleman had voted for the Buckeyes.
 Even if the vote were tied at five-all, Michigan would have been awarded the berth since Ohio State had gone the year before.
 According to Tiebreaker, a 2013 Big Ten Network documentary dedicated to the 1973 contest, the Buckeyes were supported by Illinois, Northwestern, Purdue, Wisconsin, and possibly Michigan State; the Wolverines were supported by Indiana, Iowa, and Minnesota.
 Footage from the documentary had audio and printed admissions from Coleman, Iowa's Bump Elliott (Schembechler's predecessor at Michigan), Minnesota's Paul Giel, and Michigan State's J. Burt Smith, who told a crowd at an MSU football banquet on November 28, 1973 that he had voted for Ohio State because he felt they "best met the definition of the most representative team."

 It is unknown whether then-Big Ten commissioner Wayne Duke had influenced the vote in Ohio State's favor or not, although a 1973 investigation by the Big Ten Conference Faculty Representatives determined he did not.
 Until his death in 2017, Wayne Duke continued to vehemently deny that he influenced the vote in any way, saying the athletic directors followed the procedure in place and that he was merely the messenger.
-Ohio State ended up winning the 1974 Rose Bowl over Southern California by a score of 42-21, the Big Ten's lone Rose Bowl victory from 1970 through 1980.
+Ohio State ended up winning the 1974 Rose Bowl over Southern California by a score of 42-21, the Big Ten's lone Rose Bowl victory from 1970 through 1980, and the Buckeyes' last until 1997.